Ashley E. Mason, PhD

 Before joining UCSF BEE Lab, Ekaterina had been working on Caregiver Attentional Awareness Study and on Mindful Training for Surgeons Study to examine the effects of acute stress on cognition.
 Additionally, she has been studying professional burnout and how Mindfulness-Based Stress Reduction can mitigate its adverse effects.
 At the BEE lab Ekaterina is hoping to build her understanding of biological and behavioral experiences of eating to become a better physician in the future.
 She is planning to work with underserved and neglected communities to increase their wellbeing through education, life style changes and nutrition.

 Hiba Abousleiman, BA

-Hiba Abousleiman joined the BEE lab in January of 2017, and has been a member of the UCSF Center for Health and Community since February of 2016.
+Hiba has been a member of the BEE Study team since January of 2017.
 She graduated from Villanova University in 2013 and has been working in the fields of psychology, public health, and education since then.
-Hiba is passionate about a variety of social justice issues, but her main research interests include food security, health education and promotion, and health policy.
+Hiba is passionate about a variety of social justice issues, but her main interests include food security, health education and promotion, and health policy.

 Carlos Almeida, BA

 At UCSF, Carlos programs cognitive and computer-based testing for research participants and analyzes data collected during task-based assessments.
 He is the lead programmer for the COGS and BEE Studies.

 Samantha joined the BEE Lab in June of 2016.
 Samantha graduated from Washington University in St. Louis with a dual degree (BA) in Biochemistry and Psychology in the spring of 2016.
 At UCSF, Samantha works on the BEE and DELISH Studies.
 Sam is rejoining our lab after beginning her Medical Degree at the University of Maryland in the fall of 2017.
 Before beginning her second year, she is working with our team as a predoctoral research scholar.